What to do next all depends upon what Phase of Resident Decline that you find yourself in. So what are the four Phases of Resident Decline you ask?

 Policy on Oversight of Non-ACGME Accredited Training Programs at the University of Arizona

 The most promising option that I have come across so far is AmeriClerkships.org.
 I found the page by typing 're-entering residency after termination' into the google machine.
 Coaching residents through the steps to get back to a residency after being terminated something that they claim to specialize in.
 As with most of these options, I have no idea how good they are.
 They are kind enough to provide some honest feedback from their past clients.
 A common complaint is the amount of money that they charge for the services provided.
 I'm guessing that they are at least as expensive as a semester of medical school.
 Another interesting note is that their main service appears to be getting IMGs set up for the match and residency training in the United States.
 I don't think they will be much assistance to me given that I am currently practicing medicine in an urgent care and am simply trying to gain access to a competitive residency program.
+However, those of you who need to get back into the game through any means possible, this might be the option for you.

 © 2013 | Residency Rehab